Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

 ### RecipeService

-This is the public interface for the recipe system, there are methods here to add, load, save, and search recipes.
+This is the public interface for the recipe system, there are methods here to register, load, save, and search recipes.
 It also stores a map of `MatchProcedures` and `RecipeType` by key for conversions from a string